garnerm91/J1850VPW_USB_HW-SW/README.md

 # J1850VPW_USB_HW-SW
 Contains the hardware and software to go with the J1850VPW_USB repo
+Note: if your module is not showing up as a serial port, you need to install the CH340 driver.

 ## Software
 C# project built in Visual Studio.
 Located in the SW subfolder